WebDeveloperALanger/WebDeveloperALanger/README.md

 - [LinkedIn](https://www.linkedin.com/in/Andre-Langer-Web-Developer)
 - [Twitter](https://twitter.com/ALangerWebDev)
 - [Google Developers](https://g.dev/AndreLanger)

+## 📌 Note

+Although I don't use GitHub regularly, my contributions and work are consistent and impactful in other environments and repositories.
+Please feel free to explore my skills and experiences outlined above.

 <!---
 WebDeveloperALanger/WebDeveloperALanger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.